mohammad-agus/eda-project-911-calls-data/README.md

-# eda-project-911-calls-data

-This project is a data capstone project which is part of Udemy course: Python for Data Science and Machine Learning by Jose Portilla.
-In this capstone project we will be analyzing some 911 call data from Kaggle using python libraries such as pandas, matplotlib and seaborn.
+This project is a data capstone project which is part of Udemy course: [Python for Data Science and Machine Learning](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/) by [Jose Portilla](https://www.udemy.com/user/joseportilla/).
+In this capstone project we will be analyzing some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert) using python libraries such as pandas, matplotlib and seaborn.